Our Work

 • Community-based Rehabilitation Approaches for Family Caregivers and People Who Support Adults and Children with Disabilities [Archived]

-Presents two-day trainings in Liberia that teach individuals with disabilities, family members, and community volunteers about community-based rehabilitation (CBR) methods and the rights of people with disabilities in the Liberian context.
-ICI, Zambian home-based special education expert Mikala Mukongolwa, and the Catholic Diocese of Monrovia and Gbarnga in Liberia, are combining resources to strengthen CBR in Liberia.
+Presented two-day trainings in Liberia teaching individuals with disabilities, family members, and community volunteers about community-based rehabilitation (CBR) methods and the rights of people with disabilities in the Liberian context.
+ICI, Zambian home-based special education expert Mikala Mukongolwa, and the Catholic Diocese of Monrovia and Gbarnga in Liberia combined resources to strengthen CBR in Liberia.

-This project builds on connections and experiences developed by ICI staff through earlier work in Zambia doing CBR training with people with disabilities, family members, community leaders, and people from faith-based organizations.
-The goal is to seek additional funding and replicate the work ICI has done in Zambia using the CBR or home-based education model in Liberia.
+This project built on connections and experiences developed by ICI staff through earlier work in Zambia, where they conducted CBR training with people with disabilities, family members, community leaders, and people from faith-based organizations.
+The project sought additional funding to replicate ICI's work in Zambia using the CBR or home-based education model in Liberia.

 Funder